UBC-MOAD/MoaceanParcels/docs/pkg_development.rst

 .. _pre-commit: https://pre-commit.com/

-To install the `pre-commit` hooks in a newly cloned repo, activate the conda development environment, and run :command:`pre-commit install`:
+To install the :program:`pre-commit` hooks in a newly cloned repo, activate the conda development environment, and run :command:`pre-commit install`: